 Work with an umbrella company in Malta

-The client would contract with the umbrella company, which would in turn issue payment to the contractor after withholding taxes and social contributions.
+The client contracts with the umbrella company, which would issue payment to the contractor after withholding taxes and social contributions.
 This all saves you the tasks of contract administration and payment, allowing you to focus on your work.

 How do taxes work for contractors in Malta?

 Tax rates are progressive in Malta, based on annual income and ranging from 0-35%.
-The rates are the same for residents and non-residents, but each has different income thresholds (the tax rates kick in at lower thresholds for non-residents).
+The rates are the same for residents and non-residents.
+However, each has different income thresholds (the tax rates kick in at lower thresholds for non-residents).
 There is also a special ‘part-time self-employment’ rate of 15% if your income is less than EUR 12,000 per year.